-According to Nice Matin, and in the light of the latest estimations of the bomb’s power, evacuating the Cours Saleya as a precaution may be necessary.
+In the light of the latest estimations of the bomb’s power, evacuating the Cours Saleya as a precaution may be necessary.
 But, for now, no decision has been made.
 The safety perimeter, on the beach, remains in force as well as a radius of one hundred meters for all nautical activities.

 “The means to treat it will be the subject of a precise study in the next few days,” said the Maritime Prefect in the evening.

 More Information Revealed about the Bomb in Nice

 A coordination meeting was held between State services, the Department and the Maritime Prefecture of Toulon.
 It was finally decided to move the 250 kg bomb, discovered this Thursday 50 meters off the public beach of Castel, along the Promenade des Anglais in Nice; an extremely delicate operation that cannot take place until next week.
 “Everybody agreed that doing it this weekend was anything but a good idea,” explained the Maritime Prefecture of Toulon.
 “Firstly, for meteorological reasons this Saturday, then because of the elections on Sunday.”
 The forces will be busy enough securing the polling stations.
 There is no need to put them to work.
 The operation of neutralizing this bomb from the Second World War, containing the equivalent of 150 kg of TNT, will require setting up a wide perimeter of security.